 The Residencies component of Arts Abroad funds activities linked to international artistic and cultural exchanges for Canadian artists, arts professionals, artistic groups and arts organizations.
-Grants support artistic growth, creative reflection and professional development within the context of an international residency.
+Grants support creative research, creation and networking activities within the context of an international residency.

 Activities - what is eligible

 You must be invited or selected by an international organization to participate in a residency of at least 1 week.
 If you do not have an invitation or confirmation, you can apply to the Explore and Create: Research and Creation component.

 - creative research